render-engine/render-engine/docs/docs/contributing/CONTRIBUTING.md

 ## The Docs

 This document is meant to help users get started in contributing to Render-Engine and isn't a replacement for the more in-depth knowledge in the docs.
-You can found the docs at <https://render-engine.readthedocs.org>
+You can find the docs at <https://render-engine.readthedocs.org>

 ## Code of Conduct